tmr12/simple-demo/README.md

 # simple-demo
-The is a sample Repo for practicing git commands
+The is a sample Repo for practicing git commands.